Sanmeet-EWU/cscd-350-project-stella/developer-guidelines.md

   ->project contents
 .idea

+## Folder contents
-Diagrams and images contains nessecary diagrams
+Diagrams and images contains nessecary diagrams takethat_project contains all nessecary contents to run the software

-# How to build the software.
+## How to build the software.
 In order to build the software you must download Android Studio and Flutter SDK.
 We did this in VSCode where you can install the flutter and dart extensions.

 • How to test the software.

 • How to add new tests.